Autoptimize Plugin Settings 2023

 I don’t recommend any of these.

-These are my results in Google pagespeed Insights, Gtmetrix and Pingdom.
+These are my results in Google Pagespeed Insights and Gtmetrix.

-Products & Services I use = Cloudflare CDN + Cloudways Host + Themify Ultra Theme
+My Setup Includes = Cloudflare CDN + Cloudways Host + Themify Ultra Theme + Super Page Cache Plugin

 So, these are the Best settings of Autoptimize Plugin and of course, tested settings from my side for better performance.